archway-network/archway-docs/docs/overview/about.md

 <!-- Architecture : Modules -->

-## Module specifications
+## Module Specifications

-Here you'll find some information about Archway specfic modules that extend the functionality of the Cosmos SDK
+These Archway-specific modules extend the functionality of the Cosmos SDK.

 ### Gas Tracking